k88hudson/git-flight-rules/README.md

 <a href="undo-sensitive-commit-push"></a>
 ### I accidentally committed and pushed files containing sensitive data

 If you accidentally pushed files containing sensitive data (passwords, keys, etc.), you can amend the previous commit.
 Keep in mind that once you have pushed a commit, you should consider any data it contains to be compromised.
+These steps can remove the sensitive data from your public repo or your local copy, but you **cannot** remove the sensitive data from other people's pulled copies.
 If you committed a password, **change it immediately**.
 If you committed a key, **re-generate it immediately**.
-Amending the pushed commit is not enough.
+Amending the pushed commit is not enough, since anyone could have pulled the original commit containing your sensitive data in the meantime.

 If you edit the file and remove the sensitive data, then run
 ```sh